≡ Menu

 • Vascular Sonography

-Graduating from a program that has been accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) will qualify you to sit for the Sonography Principles and Instrumentation (SPI) exam, plus a specialty exam, to earn your RDMS credential.
+Graduating from a program that has been accredited by CAAHEP will qualify you to sit for the Sonography Principles and Instrumentation (SPI) exam, plus a specialty exam, which are administered by the ARDMS.
+Not all states require that sonographers be certified or licensed, but it’s almost certain that a potential employer will.

 Link to the Student Resource Center